Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Davidson has grown by 200% in the last 10 to 20 years.
+Notes: Davidson has grown by 20% in the last decade.
 The Ada Jenkins Center has a free medical clinic and dental bus.

 Recommended as a Retirement Spot?
 Yes